A Travel Price Comparison for Families, Couples, and Backpackers Kos vs. Valencia for Attractions, Food, Nightlife, and Beaches

 Valencia

-Travelers visit Kos from around the world to see its many world-famous attractions.
+The museums, monuments, and landmarks in Kos are among the most recognizable in the world.
 The small island is packed with archaeological sites and interesting history.
 Famous places worth visiting include the ruins of Asklepion, the ancient Agora, Roman Odeon, Neratzia Castle, and so many more!

-Visitors can fill many days exploring the museums and attractions around Valencia.
+You'll find a good number of museums and monuments packed into Valencia.
 The city is famous for its architecture and culture.
 Most of the main attractions are concentrated in Ciutat Vella and can be easily accessed on foot.
 Notable landmarks include La Lonja de Seda, Catedral de València, and Plaza de la Virgen.
 There are also several world class museums including Oceanogràfic de València and La Ciutat de les Arts i les Ciències de València.

 Kos